Brandispray/escape-room/README.md

 The escape room is divided into three levels, each focusing on different aspects of figurative language:
 1. **Level 1 - Flashcards**: Review and read through flashcards.
 2. **Level 2 - Multiple Choice**: Answer multiple choice questions to identify types of figurative language.
-3. **Level 3 - Interactive Image Map**: Identify figurative language in an interactive image map.
+3. **Level 3 - Drag and Drop**: Drag sentences to the correct figurative language category.

 ## Setup Instructions